• Skip to primary navigation

 • Preheat oven to 350°F (177°C) and line a baking sheet with parchment paper.

-• Add the first 5 ingredients in a medium bowl (almond flour, sesame seeds, brown sugar, baking powder and salt) and whisk to combine (breaking any sugar lumps).
+• Add almond flour, sesame seeds, brown sugar, baking powder and salt into a medium bowl and whisk to combine, breaking any lumps in the brown sugar.

 • Add water and coconut oil and mix with a spatula, until well combined and it forms a dough.